t-medina/react-native-rgrid/README.md

 ## Getting Started
 This library aims to ease the use of the same React Native codebase for mobile and web applications by porting  [Bootstrap 5](https://getbootstrap.com/docs/5.0/layout/grid/) flexbox grid system to React Native.

 It includes the same twelve column system and six responsive tiers of Bootstrap, and uses the same classes names.
-It uses [matchmediaquery](https://github.com/ncochard/matchmediaquery) to evaluate media queries both in the web and mobile applications, with [@expo/match-media](https://github.com/expo/match-media) as polyfill for mobile application.
+It uses [matchmediaquery](https://github.com/ncochard/matchmediaquery) to evaluate media queries both in the web and mobile applications, with [@expo/match-media](https://github.com/expo/match-media) as polyfill for mobile applications.

 Styles classes are defined with [StyleSheet](https://reactnative.dev/docs/stylesheet), taking advantage of the performance and memory optimizations it provides.